 Note: If you earned less than $4,000 in wages and were withheld income taxes you may be eligible for a refund of federal withholding tax.
 We recommend you use Glacier Tax Prep (GTP) to assist you.

 Yes.
-Go to IRS.gov and download form and instructions for 1040NR-EZ.
+Go to the IRS website and download form and instructions for 1040NR-EZ.

 Alternative: use a tax accountant in Pullman/Moscow.